CONSTITUTION and BY-LAWS of IMMACULATE CONCEPTION COUNCIL OF CATHOLIC WOMEN COLUMBIA, ILLINOIS

 ARTICLE IV: Membership – All women members of Immaculate Conception Church, over eighteen years of age, are members of the Council of Catholic Women.
 Only dues paying members are eligible to vote and to hold office.
 Dues are payable in January of each year.

-ARTICLE V: Obligation of Members – Members are obliged to attend the meetings of the Council.
+ARTICLE V: Obligation of Members – Members are encouraged to attend the meetings of the Council.
 Regular meetings are held the first Thursday of each month.
 Special meetings of all members or of committees may be called by the President as needs arise.

 At the death of a member, attempts will be made to notify all members.
 All members are encouraged to honor the deceased by attending the wake, joining in the Prayer Service, attending the funeral services, or remembering the deceased member in private prayer.
 Members attending the funeral Mass will assemble thirty minutes before the funeral Mass to recite the Holy Rosary.